-The audit committee is a sub-committee of the main board of trustees.
+The Finance, Audit and Compliance committee is a sub-committee of the main board of trustees.
 The audit committee has an overarching role of oversight and scrutiny.
 It is responsible for reviewing the risks to internal control at South Downs Education Trust.
 The committee delivers an agreed programme of work that addresses any risks, to inform the governance statement that accompanies the school's annual accounts and so far as it is possible, provide assurance to the external auditors.